Yes, this blog post headline is sadly real.

 Call your state and local government during a PANDEMIC and get the go-ahead.
 Or not.

-Over two weeks, I made at least twenty attempts to get someone in the State or County government to put something in writing.
+Over a two-week period, I made at least twenty attempts to get someone in the State or County government to put something in writing.

 No one wanted to put anything in written form.